The preeminence of the bishop of Rome over the entire Catholic Church, an institution known as "the papacy," took centuries to develop.

 Despite his reluctance for the job (which never abated throughout his reign), Gregory threw himself into his appointed role and became only the second pope to receive the appellation "the Great."
 Pope Gregory the Great organized the distribution of food to the needy, oversaw the rebuilding of aqueducts, and negotiated peace with the barbarian Lombards.

 In his theology, Gregory was heavily influenced by St. Augustine.
 The pope elaborated and developed Augustinian ideas such as purgatory and the just war.

 The Donation of Constantine

-It was made public in the eighth century, but was later proven to be inauthentic and dating from after Pope Gregory by the textual criticism of Valla.
+The document was made public in the 8th century, but was later proven to be inauthentic and dating from after Pope Gregory by the textual criticism of Valla.

 Period of Instability